mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 Enable additional master failure verification for automatic failover.
-`verify_master_failure` is a boolean value (default: true) which enables this feature and `master_failure_timeout` defines the timeout in seconds (default: 10).
+`verify_master_failure` is a boolean value (default: true) which enables this feature and `master_failure_timeout` defines the timeout in seconds (default:
+10).

-The failure verification is performed by checking whether the slaves are still connected to the master and receiving events.
-Effectively, if a slave has received an event within `master_failure_timeout` seconds, the master is not considered down when deciding whether to auto_failover.
+Failure verification is performed by checking whether the slave servers are still connected to the master and receiving events.
+An event is either a change in the *Gtid_IO_Pos*-field of the `SHOW SLAVE STATUS` output or a heartbeat event.
+Effectively, if a slave has received an event within `master_failure_timeout` seconds, the master is not considered down when deciding whether to failover, even if MaxScale cannot connect to the master.
+`master_failure_timeout` should be longer than the `Slave_heartbeat_period` of the slave connection to be effective.

 If every slave loses its connection to the master (*Slave_IO_Running* is not "Yes"), master failure is considered verified regardless of timeout.
-This allows a faster failover when the master server crashes, as that causes immediate disconnection.
+This allows faster failover when the master properly disconnects.

 For automatic failover to activate, the `failcount` requirement must also be met.